How To Pass The FE Exam Without Studying

 Bear in mind that the objective here isn’t to work harder, but to work more effectively.

 The 80/20 rule or the Pareto Principle is largely applied in a multitude of practices, ideologies, and systems around the world, even in systems of economics and commerce.
 A real-world example can be given regarding the distribution and allocation of goods and resources in the world.
 It is a fact that 20% of the world population holds wealth and resources, which are circulated around the rest of the population.

-Let’s get started with today’s article and see just how effective is the Pareto Principle when preparing for the FE exam.
+So let’s get started with today’s article and see how to pass the FE exam without studying by effectively applying the Pareto Principle when preparing for the exam.

 Can You Pass FE Without Studying?

 As a method focused on improving productivity, the Pareto Principle can be a great ally, which would help you make the most of your study time for your FE exams.

 Many times, we don’t have time to study absolutely everything for an exam.
 In that case, selective studying can help.

 Before you start putting your effort into what produces 80% of the benefits, you should carry out an analysis exercise.

 The analysis should answer the following points: